Randomized Midpoint Method for Log-Concave Sampling under Constraints

 \subsection{Smooth Approximation for the Target Density}

 The absence of smoothness in the target distribution $\nu$ presents significant challenges because sampling algorithms often depend on the smoothness properties of the target distribution to effectively explore the space and produce representative samples.
-Motivated by this, we consider the approximation for $\ell_{\K}$ of the form
+Motivated by this, we consider the approximation for $\ell_{\K}$